kerrishotts/pgday/2017/fantastic-plugins-and-how-to-make-them/presentation.md

 <hr>

-**Important:** Adding a plugin to a child project (relative to the plugin) automatically symlinks the plugin **Note:** Careful with parent plugins and child projects &mdash; easy to get circular references in the file system
+**Tip:** Adding a plugin to a child project (relative to the plugin) automatically symlinks the plugin **Note:** Careful with parent plugins and child projects &mdash; easy to get circular references in the file system

 ---